-The multicultural house, located at 30 college street, is home to Bowdoin's multicultural student organizations.
+The Center for Multicultural and Spiritual Life, located at 30 College Street, is home to Bowdoin's multicultural student and spiritual/religious organizations.
 The first floor of the building is dedicated to general student use.
 There are rooms for meeting, dining, prayer, and socializing.
 There are also two kitchens on the first floor: one general purpose kitchen and a kitchen used solely to prepare foods that are either kosher or halal.
 The rooms on the first floor are usually open to casually use, but they can also be reserved for specific events.
+Also housed on the first floor are the offices of Leana Amaez, Associate Dean for Multicultural Student Programs, and Bob Ives, Director of Spiritual and Religious Life.
 The second floor contains offices and resources for student leaders.
 The third floor is housing for student interns.
-To reserve space in the multicultural house fill out an online application or contact Bintou Kunjo.
+To reserve space in the multicultural house fill out an online application or contact May Kim.

 John Brown Russwurm (1799-1851), Bowdoin's first African-American graduate (Class of 1826), is thought to be the third African-American graduated from an American college.
 He was born in Port Antonio, Jamaica, the illegitimate son of a white planter and a black slave.
 His father, John Russwurm, of a wealthy Virginia family, went to Jamaica after completing his education in England.
 He sent his son, John Brown Russwurm, to Quebec at age eight so that he might receive a good education.
 Soon after moving to Maine, his father married Susan Blanchard.
 Russwurm then came to live with his father's family, where he was accepted by his step-mother as one of her own.
 Russwurm stayed with the family even after his father died, continuing his education at Hebron Academy in Hebron, Maine.
 His step-mother and her new husband helped him to enroll at Bowdoin in 1824.